imagej/imagej.github.io/pages/BigDataViewer.md

 can be opened in Fiji.
 Since Fiji relies of LOCI Bioformats library that means essentially all know microscopy file formats.

-For example, open the sample image {% include bc content="File | Open Samples | Mitosis (26MB, 5D stack)" %} from the Fiji menu.
-Subsequently select {% include bc content="Plugins | BigDataViewer | Open Current
+For example, open the sample image {% include bc content='File | Open Samples | Mitosis (26MB, 5D stack)' %}

+`from the Fiji menu.`

+Subsequently select {% include bc content='Plugins | BigDataViewer |
+Open Current Image' %}

-Image" %} which will launch the BigDataViewer with the sample image, for navigation by arbitrary re-slicing.
+`which will launch the BigDataViewer with the sample image, for navigation by arbitrary re-slicing.`

 #### Imaris files

 [Imaris (Bitplane)](http://www.bitplane.com/imaris/imaris) uses a hierarchical data format (similar to BigDataViewer's XML/HDF5 format).
-In order to open Imaris `.ims` files select {% include bc content="Plugins | BigDataViewer | Open Imaris (experimental)" %} from the Fiji menu.
+In order to open Imaris `.ims` files select {% include bc content='Plugins | BigDataViewer | Open Imaris (experimental)' %}

+`from the Fiji menu.`

 Please note, that support for the Imaris format is still experimental.

 ### Basic Navigation